 We are proud to share the many accomplishments of the Department of Recreation, Parks and Cultural Affairs.
 The department works together with nationally recognized consultants, community, business and government leaders, as well as citizens of DeKalb County, to create signature parks and recreational facilities that will enhance the image of DeKalb County and its park system.We understand that parks are not only important to the quality of life, but they are also assets that increase DeKalb County's desirability as a place to live, work and play.
 Our department is divided into four collaborative divisions: Administration, Recreation Services, Park Services and Cultural Affairs.
-We all work together towards the vision and mission of "Creating and connecting communities through people, parks and program's."
-Follow the links below for information about our parks, program's, buildings and services.
+We all work together towards the vision and mission of "Creating and connecting communities through people, parks and program's.

 The Parks and Recreation Department is dedicated to enhancing the quality of life of the citizens of Dekalb County by connecting communities to exceptional parks, recreational facilities, and cross-generational program's that promote healthy and active lifestyles.

 Vision To Create and Connect Communities through People, Parks, and Program's.

 DeKalb County Government will hold an online public information